 So how would you know how much you can profit from a moneyline bet?
 For that, you have to look at the moneyline odds.
 If you bet $100 on an underdog with an odds of +350, and you won the bet, then you will receive a total payout of $450 - the $100 staked plus the $350 profit.

-In the case of a draw, where there is no “draw” option on the odds, the bet is declared a push – the amount staked is refunded in full.
+In the case of a draw, where there is no "draw" option on the odds, the bet has declared push - the amount staked is refunded in full.
 If they wagered $100 for either side, they get their full $100 back.

 Calculate NFL Moneyline Bet Payout